taigrr/systemctl/README.md

 This tool tries to take guesswork out of arbitrarily shelling out to `systemctl` by providing a structured, thoroughly-tested wrapper for the `systemctl` functions most-likely to be used in a system program.

 If your system isn't running (or targeting another system running) `systemctl`, this library will be of little use to you.
-In fact, if `systemctl` isn't found in the `PATH`, this library will panic.

 ## What is systemctl